-Report: Transportation Secretary Elaine Chao to Resign
+Transportation Secretary Elaine Chao to Resign

 — ABC News (@ABC) January 7, 2021

-Chao assured that the Transportation Department will continue to assist with President-elect Joe Biden’s nominee, former South Bend, Indiana, Mayor Pete Buttigieg, during the transition period.
+Chao assured that the Transportation Department will continue to assist with President-elect Joe Biden’s nominee, former South Bend, Indiana, Mayor Pete Buttigieg, during the transition period and beyond.

 She is the first Trump Cabinet official to resign following yesterday’s violence.